 I wore my black hood; my hands were in my pockets.
 I walked into my car and drove to my house.

 I went straight to my bed and thought about what I did to Daphne.

 So my best friend and the love of my life killed herself with a knife.
-She blamed herself when I raped her.
+She blamed herself after I raped her.
 Like the girl from her song, she blamed herself for trusting me that night.
 It was I who drove her to commit suicide.

 Usually, a draft entered my house even though the windows were closed.
-Windows and doors opened and closed by themselves.
+Sometimes windows and doors opened and closed by themselves.
 Lights flickered at night.
 My room got cold even though the air conditioner was turned off.
 When I looked at my reflection in the mirror, my face had blood all over it and a knife was pointed at my neck.
-I guess that’s what Daphne wanted to do to me if only she had guts to do it.
+I guess that’s what Daphne wanted to do to me if only she had the guts to do it.
 She wanted to kill me.